beshu-tech/readonlyrest-docs/AzureAD/guide.md

 ```

-Now, for our Kibana plugin to speak with Azure AD, your `$KBN_HOME/config/kibana.yml` should look something like:
+**On the Kibana side**, we will now configure our Kibana plugin to speak with Azure AD.
+Open your `$KBN_HOME/config/kibana.yml`, it should look something like:

 ```yml
 xpack.security.enabled: false